dptools/process_offsite_audio/README.md

 	* For the actual push operation back to Mediaflux, should be able to use SFTP
 	* We will likely have to implement this piece for Prescient even though it was implemented by Yale IT for Pronet
 	* [Next step is to review the Mediaflux SFTP documentation, follow-up with any remaining questions](https://wiki-rcs.unimelb.edu.au/pages/viewpage.action?pageId=328435)
+	* I will definitely need the actual credentials to use the Mediaflux SFTP here
 	* Will add implementation plan here once determined
 * Get a TranscribeMe SFTP account appropriately set up
 	* TranscribeMe has sent Kate information on how to do this, awaiting word from her on the account details
 * Compile a table of the languages that will be used at the different sites

-Our current primary focus is establishing the necessary connection with TranscribeMe.
-The next focus will be on interfacing with Mediaflux.

 It also happens that most of the sites with special cases to handle are part of the Prescient network, and accommodating these cases is part of the code TODOs noted above.
 However, we will be prioritizing getting the standardized code working on Prescient first.

 </details>

-When finalizing documentation for this repository, may want to rename it to ensure it better reflects the purpose of this code - running data aggregation/organization and quality control operations for interviews for the multisite AMP-SCZ study, and appropriately communicating the results of these operations.
+When finalizing documentation for this repository, may want to rename it to ensure it better reflects the purpose of this code - running data aggregation/organization and quality control operations for interviews for the sites of the AMP SCZ study, and appropriately communicating the results of these operations.
+Split out some of the AMP SCZ stuff into supplemental documentation so that other groups could also adapt this code to their own needs without any confusion arising from U24 details

-At that time should also make sure example screenshots, setup instructions, etc. are fully up to date
+At that time should also make sure example screenshots, setup instructions, etc. are fully up to date.
+Currently many of the latest code updates are not reflected in the above documentation (Only TODOs and basic site status are more up to date).